ttanay/ttanay.github.io/content/blog/vpa-algorithm/index.md

 ---
-Thanks to Shlok for the initial discussion that sparked my interest in the VPA.
-Thanks to Ashu for encouraging me to explore the VPA.
-Thanks to Suraj and Gaurav for reviewing this post.
+Thanks to Shlok for the initial discussion that sparked my interest in the VPA, Ashu for encouraging me to explore the VPA, Suraj and Gaurav for reviewing this post.